p3drosola/Backbone.VirtualCollection/README.md

 ### How does it work?

 #### It's really light
 Basically, VirtualCollection just implements the methods used by a marrionete CollectionView to render a collection.
-It does not attempt to mimic all the behaviours of an actual collection. (`each`, `indexOf`, and events)
+It does not attempt to mimic all the behaviours of an actual collection.

 #### DRY
 It does not store any data.
 We've used other solutions in the past, and duplicating data is just bad news.
 It just provides an `each` iterator.

 #### Fast
-It builds an internal index of models that fit the filter, so interating over them to re-render the view is fast.It does not iterate over the parent collection and re-evaluate the all the filters.
+It builds an internal index of models that fit the filter, so interating over them to re-render the view is fast.
+It does not iterate over the parent collection and re-evaluate the all the filters.

 BTW: it exposes VirtualCollection.buildFilterFromHash which you might find usefull.